ricardolsmendes/ricardolsmendes/README.md

 Hey there,
 I am **Ricardo Mendes**.

 With over 20 years of experience in consulting and software engineering across various industries, I have developed a keen interest in data and its potential to drive business results.
-I currently lead multidisciplinary teams that help companies make more informed, data-driven decisions.
+For over half a decade, I've joined multidisciplinary teams that helped companies make more informed, data-driven decisions.

-My technical background includes:
+My main areas of interest and expertise include:
 - Data and AI solutions architecture in Databricks, AWS, and Google Cloud;
-- Data Governance and Observability implementation;
+- Data Governance and Observability;
 - DevOps, DataOps, and MLOps;
 - Python and Java programming.